logica0419/proposals/2025/GopherCon/proposal.md

    - Memory management is important for performance
      - Example case: one memory allocation change -> 57% reduction in CPU usage and 99% lower memory consumption
    - Sessions about memory management are difficult
-     - Contain large technical details of logic and (how)
+     - Contain large technical details of logic and implementation techniques ("how")
-     - Lack of structured abstract interpretation of processing and its needs ("what" and "why")
+     - Lack of structured abstract interpretation of processing and understanding of needs ("what" and "why")
+   - To learn advanced Go memory concepts, we need to understand the basics of a broad range of functionalities
+     - We can acquire this only by grasping the "what" and "why" of each functionality
      - Let's focus on the "what" and "why", not the "how": the most efficient path from 0 to hero
 2. What memory is: Ancient memory management (1min)
    - Memory = temporary data storage for the process